akvamalin/M/Readme.md

-# WIP: Setting up telemetry data and monitoring service via Grafana & Prometheus for a microservice
+# Setting up telemetry data and monitoring services using Grafana & Prometheus

 ## Abstract

-The value of this project is to implement a production-ready system into the cloud for keeping track of highly-available data-processing microservices, monitoring how they perform and detecting faults quickly.
+The value of this project is to implement a production-ready system in the cloud for keeping track of highly-available data-processing microservices, monitoring how they perform and detecting faults quickly.

-To be more specific, a following use-case is given.
+### Background
 A microservice is deployed to a production ready system.
 From a developer point of view, it is important to detect any faults and monitor the resource usage in order to be compliant with SLAs and provide a certain percentage of service availability.
 As soon as either a fault in the service or resource usage spikes occur, a developer must me notified and must be able to see and understand the cause of the problem.

 An imaginary real-life sample is given to provide better understanding of the system.